-- (1) Subject to this Constitution, the convention of the Party is the highest authority of the Party. - (2) Except if rescheduled in accordance with Subsection 65(4), the Party must hold a biennial convention of the Party at least once in every two calendar years and not more than 30 months after the previous biennial convention of the Party. - (3) At any time except within six months of a biennial convention of the Party, the Party may hold an extraordinary convention to deal with any issues of extraordinary importance. - (4) The business of the biennial convention of the Party is to: - (a) elect the Executive Officers; - (b) consider the attendance record at meetings of the National Management Committee of each member of the committee; - (c) receive reports from the Council of Presidents and from each Executive Officer; - (d) consider policy resolutions; - (e) if a Leadership Endorsement Ballot has been held in accordance with Section 64, publish the result of the Leadership Endorsement Ballot; - (f) elect the auditors of the Party. - (5) The biennial convention of the Party may consider any other business as determined by the National Board of Directors. - (6) The Leader must report to the Party at every convention.
+- (2) Except if rescheduled in accordance with Subsection 72(4), the Party must hold a biennial convention of the Party at least once in every two calendar years and not more than 30 months after the previous biennial convention of the Party. - (3) At any time except within six months of a biennial convention of the Party, the Party may hold an extraordinary convention to deal with any issues of extraordinary importance. - (4) The business of the biennial convention of the Party is to: - (a) elect the Executive Officers;37 - (b) consider the attendance record at meetings of the National Management Committee of each member of the committee; - (c) receive reports from the Council of Presidents and from each Executive Officer; - (d) consider policy resolutions; - (e) if a Leadership Endorsement Ballot has been held in accordance with Section 71, publish the result of the Leadership Endorsement Ballot; - (f) elect the auditors of the Party. - (5) The biennial convention of the Party may consider any other business as determined by the National Board of Directors. - (6) The Leader must report to the Party at every convention.

-62 Right to attend and vote
+69 Right to attend and vote

-- (1) The following persons have the right to be delegates to each convention:

-- (a) the Leader;

-- (b) each past Leader;
+- (1) The following persons have the right to be delegates to each convention: - (a) the Leader; - (b) each past Leader; - (c) each member of the Queen's Privy Council for Canada who is a member of the Party; - (d) each member of the Council of Presidents; - (e) each member of the National Board of Directors;